zhanson/NHLD_LWB_Model/README.md

 # NHLD_LWB_Model

 ## Description
-Model code and datasets for hydrologic modeling of inland lakes described in Hanson et al (XXXX)
+Model code and datasets for lake water budget (LWB) modeling of inland lakes described in Hanson et al (XXXX)

 ## Running the Code
 Sub-directories within /LWB that are necessary to run the LWB across the NHLD as presented in Hanson et al (XXXX) are available upon request.
 Please view /LWB/README_LWB.txt for details.